HigherOrderCO/Kind/README.md

 5. Efficient real-world compilers.
 Check [http://uwu.tech/](http://uwu.tech) for many apps.

-    *Most apps disabled for a major update that will bring rollback netcode!
+    *Most apps disabled for a major update that will bring rollback netcode.
 Check again on May 17!*

 Usage
 -----